been-jamming/CORE/docs/sentences.rst

 	P(Z) & *X*Y(P(X) & P(Y) -> X = Y) -> *X(P(X) <-> X = Z)

-Sentences may have any number of *unbound predicates* and *unbound variables*.
-These sentences have conditional truth values; the truth of the sentence depends on what propositions or variables are substituted.
+Sentences may have any number of *unbound predicates* and *unbound objects*.
+These sentences have conditional truth values; the truth of the sentence depends on what propositions or objects are substituted.